KeithMadison/detect_mgp_implementation/README.md

 2. **Adherence to SRP within Classes and Functions:** Within each class and function, responsibilities are kept focused.
 Methods are designed to perform a single task, which simplifies testing and reduces code duplication. *Note to self: include explicit example here*

 ### 3. Robustness & Reliability
-1. **Robust Error Handling:**
+1. **Robust Error Handling:** I employed comprehensive error handling to manage various potential issues.
+Critical operations, such as creating directories or downloading files, include try-except blocks to handle OS-level or HTTP errors gracefully.
+Error logs include both error details and traceback information when appropriate, aiding in troubleshooting.
-2. **Comprehensive Coverage of Edge Cases:**
+2. **Comprehensive Coverage of Edge Cases:** I anticipated and addressed common edge cases, including (but not limited to):
+	- Invalid or missing URLs, where fallback or specific error messages guide corrective action.
+	- Situations where API responses are malformed or lack the expected content type (application/json).
+	- Scenarios where files already exist in the output directory, handled by appending unique suffixes to filenames.
+	- Nested data structures returned by the Library of Congress API, flattened using recursive logic for consistent processing.
-3. **Testing and Validation:** While formal unit tests are not yet included (in the name of time constraints), all code was written with the intent to facilitate ease of testing.
-Functions and classes are designed to be modular and self-contained, with clear input and output parameters, making them straightforward to test individually.
-The use of explicit type annotations further aids in isolating components for testing.
-By minimizing side effects and external dependencies within functions, the codebase allows for the use of mocking and stubbing techniques in future unit tests.
-In many cases, a simple **doctest** would be trivial to add and run.
+3. **Testing and Validation:** While formal unit tests are not yet included (due to time constraints), all code was written with the intent to facilitate ease of testing.
+Functions and classes are modular and self-contained, with clear input and output parameters, making them straightforward to test independently.
+Explicit type annotations further aid in isolating components for testing.
+By minimizing side effects and external dependencies, the codebase allows for mocking and stubbing techniques in future unit tests.
+Additionally, many methods (e.g, `_flatten_file`) are deterministic and could be easily validated using simple doctests or lightweight testing frameworks.